Location: Seattle, WA; Washington, DC; or Atlanta, GA

 - Perform other duties as assigned.

-- Demonstrates strong interpersonal skills, sound judgment, and the ability to work independently as well as collaboratively internally and externally.
+- Demonstrate strong interpersonal skills, sound judgment, and the ability to work independently as well as collaboratively internally and externally.

-- Demonstrates ability to embrace and exemplify organizational competencies and values.
+- Demonstrate ability to embrace and exemplify organizational competencies and values.

-- Works well under pressure with deadlines and skilled in prioritizing responsibilities.
+- Work well under pressure with deadlines and be skilled in prioritizing responsibilities.

-- Demonstrates a commitment to work collaboratively with all constituent groups, including National CASA/GAL staff, board members, volunteers, donors, member organization staff, and other supporters.
+- Demonstrate a commitment to work collaboratively with all constituent groups, including National CASA/GAL staff, board members, volunteers, donors, member organization staff, and other supporters.

-- Demonstrates a history of continuous improvement through professional development.
+- Demonstrate a history of continuous improvement through professional development.

-- Previous experience in a non-profit or grant making organization, experience successfully applying for and administering grant funds is preferred;
+- Previous experience in a non-profit or grant making organization preferred, experience successfully applying for and administering grant funds is preferred;

 - Excellent interpersonal and communication skills and the ability to work with staff, and external constituents;